openshift/assisted-service/docs/user-guide/cloud-with-mirror.md

 ## Complete your cluster build

-You can now follow prublished procedures to complete your cluster install from the Assisted Installer.
+You can now follow published procedures to complete your cluster install from the Assisted Installer.

 ## Enabling the Mirrored Operator Catalog Post Steps

-As a reminder, you will need to apply an updated ImageContentSourcePolicy object to your cluser in order to leverage the mirrored Operator catalog as documented in the [Post Install Mirrored Catalogs](https://docs.okd.io/latest/post_installation_configuration/preparing-for-users.html#post-install-mirrored-catalogs) document.
+As a reminder, you will need to apply an updated ImageContentSourcePolicy object to your cluster in order to leverage the mirrored Operator catalog as documented in the [Post Install Mirrored Catalogs](https://docs.okd.io/latest/post_installation_configuration/preparing-for-users.html#post-install-mirrored-catalogs) document.